 Sign: Any device, structure, fixture, figure, symbol, banner, pennant, flag, balloon, logo, or placard consisting of written copy, symbols, logos and/or graphics, designed for the purpose of bringing attention to, identifying or advertising an establishment, product, goods, services, or other message to the general public.
 Unless otherwise indicated, the definition of "sign" includes interior and exterior signs which are visible from any public street, sidewalk, alley, park, or public property, but not signs which are primarily visible to and directed at persons within the premises upon which the sign is located.
-A sign means any structure or wall or other object used for the display of any message, and includes but is not limited to any bill, poster, placard, handbill, flyer, painting, balloon, streamer or other similar object in any form whatsoever which may contains printed or written matter in words, symbols, or pictures, or in any combination thereof attached to or affixed to the ground or any structure.

 Temporary sign: A sign not constructed or intended for long-term use.
 Examples of temporary signs include signs which announce a coming attraction, a new building under construction, a community or civic project, or other special events that occur for a limited period of time such as a garage or estate sale.
-Examples of temporary signs include but are not limited to banners, community special event signs, garage sale signs, political signs, non-commercial signs, holiday signs, real estate signs, construction signs, etc.

-Time and temperature sign: Signs which display the current time and/or temperature only.
+Time and temperature sign: Signs which display the current time and/or temperature.

-Vehicle sign: Signs affixed to a parked vehicle or truck trailer which is being used principally for advertising purposes, rather than for transportation purposes.
-Signs affixed to a parked vehicle or truck trailer which is being used principally for advertising purposes.
-This does not include the use of business logos, identification or advertising on vehicles primarily and actively used for business purposes and/or personal transportation on a daily basis.
+Vehicle sign: Signs affixed to a parked vehicle or truck trailer which is being used principally for advertising purposes rather than for transportation purposes.

-Wall sign: A sign attached parallel to and extending not more than 12 inches from the wall of a building.
+Wall sign: A sign attached parallel to and extending not more than twelve (12) inches from the wall of a building.
 Painted signs, signs which consist of individual letters, cabinet signs, and signs mounted on the face of a mansard roof shall be considered wall signs.
-Permanent signs, which are not affixed directly a window or are positioned next to a window so that they are visible from the outside, shall also be considered wall signs.
+Permanent signs, which are not affixed directly to a window or are positioned next to a window so that they are visible from the outside, shall also be considered wall signs.

 Window sign: A sign located in or on a window which is intended to be viewed from the outside.
-Permanent window signs which are not affixed directly to a window or are positioned next to a window so that they are visible from the outside shall be considered to
+Permanent window signs which are not affixed directly to a window or are positioned next to a window so that they are visible from the outside shall be considered wall signs.